bioinformatics-ua/dicoogle/webcore/README.md

 This may be useful for a web page to react to retrievals by automatically adding menu entries.

  - _fn_ : `function(Object{name, slotId, caption})`

+#### **emitSignal**: `function(eventName, ...args)`

+Emit an event through the webcore's event emitter.

+ - _eventName_ : the name of the event
+ - _args_ : variable list of arguments to be passed to the listeners

+#### **emitSlotSignal**: `function(slotDOM, eventName, data)`

+Emit a DOM custom event from the slot element.

+ - _slotDOM_ : the slot DOM element to emit the event from
+ - _name_ : the event name
+ - _data_ : the data to be transmitted as custom event detail

+### Webcore Events

+Full list of events that can be used by plugins and the webapp. _(Work in Progress)_

+ - "load" : Emitted when a plugin package is retrieved.
+ - "result" : Emitted when a list of search results is obtained from the search interface.

 ## Installing Plugins